dmh2000/telemetry/AWS/step1/README.md

  - The AWS MQTT transport is encrypted with TLS by default.
 This prevents traffic sniffing.
 [AWS IoT Hub Security](https://docs.aws.amazon.com/iot/latest/developerguide/iot-security-identity.html).
 I also verified using Wireshark, just in case I didn't understand the documentation.

-## Appendix B - server.js
+## Appendix B - device.js

 This is what runs on the IoT device.
-It connects to the IoT Hub service and sends periodic messages.
-It actually is a decent baseline for my app, just adding the right data to it.
+It connects to the AWS IoT service and sends periodic messages.
+The code is refactored to include only the publisher component, the message is changed to match what is used in the Azure examples (random temperature and humidity values) and to simplify where the connection arguments come from.

 ```javascript

 /*
  * Copyright 2010-2015 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
  *